fscelliott/docsdonewell/_posts/2024-02-28-self-serve-docs.md

 modified_time: '2024-04-18T00:00:00.000Z'
 ---

-One of my pleasures as a founding writer is getting to improve the docs as the product improves.
+One of my pleasures as a founding writer a startups is restructuring the docs as the product improves.
 Self-serve developer tools are fun to document, because well designed product-lead growth features usually lead to more beautiful docs that are satisfyingly to revise.

 I got a chance to overhaul the docs for my client Sensible recently because they've added some excellent self-serve features for developers, including: